English courses for adults (Business English also available).More Details »

-Sprachcaffe St. Julians is one of the biggest and definitely the most beautiful English language schools on the island.
+Sprachcaffe St. Julians is one of the biggest and definitely the most beautiful English language schools on the Maltese islands.
 A wide range of English courses are offered for every need, from professionals to young learners.
 Located within our legendary Sprachcaffe Campus Malta, you will quickly connect to like-minded members of the community.
-Through our wide range of excursions and group activities, you will quickly become part of the sprachcaffe family and feel at home.
-You will be immersed in a new world of unique experiences and guaranteed personal development.
+In addition to learning or improving your english skills, you will be immersed in a new world of unique experiences and personal development.
+Through our wide range of excursions and group activities, you will quickly become part of the sprachcaffe family.

 Here are the most relevant details of our english language school in a nutshell:

-- All in one location: Beautiful englisch school campus with classes, student apartments and a residence, as well as a bar and restaurant, disco, gardens, a pool and much more.
+- All in one location: Beautiful englisch school campus with classes, student apartments and residence, as well as a bar and restaurant, gardens, a pool and much more on sight.

 - Located in in a quiet part of Pembroke, yet it is close to the entertainment district called Paceville.